 This tea eventually reached Europe via Mongolia and Russia.
 When World War I started, kombucha slowly but surely disappeared as there was a shortage of sugar.
-In the 1920s there was a comeback of the kombucha fungus and researchers started to show interest.
-Then came World War II and all investigation stopped.
+In the 1920s there was a comeback of the kombucha fungus, and researchers showed interest.
+Then came World War II, and all investigation stopped.

 U.S. President Ronald Reagan was suffering from cancer.
-While reading the autobiography of the Nobel Prize author Aleksandr Solzhenitsyn, he was informed that the writer fully recovered from cancer in a Tashkent cancer ward in 1953.
-President Reagan obtained a culture from Japan and drank 1 liter of Kombucha a day.
-This stopped his cancer from spreading and he could finish his term in office.
+While reading the autobiography of the Nobel Prize author Aleksandr Solzhenitsyn, they informed him that the writer fully recovered from cancer in a Tashkent cancer ward in 1953.
+President Reagan got a culture from Japan and drank 1 liter of Kombucha a day.
+This stopped his cancer from spreading, and he could finish his term in office.

 What is Kombucha